 Pantry Staples to Keep/Purchase

-- Canned beans (unprepared, and preferably low sodium)
+- Beans, canned (unflavored, and preferably low sodium)

 - Canned tuna (in water, preferably low sodium)

 - Olive oil

 - Peanut butter (ideally a natural one with no added sugar, which may need to be kept in the fridge)